Andrew Cuomo using banks to target NRA, faces major legal test

 The case has prompted an unusual alliance.
 The liberal American Civil Liberties Union, despite its support for gun control, filed a friend of the court brief in defense of the free-speech rights of the NRA.

-Earlier this month, Cuomo defeated actress Cynthia Nixon in the Democratic gubernatorial primary, and will likely coast to re-election to a third term in November.
+Earlier this month, Cuomo defeated actress Cynthia Nixon in the Democratic gubernatorial primary, and he will likely coast to re-election to a third term in November.
 Though he said he won’t run for president, he’s widely seen as a potential contender for the 2020 Democratic nomination, and going after one of the left’s most reviled organizations could only help in that pursuit.

 The case is more important than anyone’s political aspirations, said William Brewer, the lawyer for the NRA in the case.